 - Why do companies run raffles for sneakers online?

 - How are sneaker raffles & sneaker drops evolving for major brands?

 - How to win on sneaker raffles & drops

 A sneaker raffle is a way to sell popular sneakers using the fairness of randomization.
 Customers register their interest in a pair of sneakers, then a company select winners at random and gives them the chance to buy the shoes.

 You’ve probably taken part in raffles at school events, your local bar, or your community center.
 In these raffles, you pay, say, $2 for a chance to win some prize worth more than $2—a gift basket, nice bottle of wine, or some merchandise.

-Sneaker raffles are essentially the same (although they’re mostly free to enter).
+Sneaker raffles, or shoe raffles, are essentially the same (although they’re mostly free to enter).
 They’re designed to give every customer a fair and equal chance at copping a pair of hyped sneakers.

 Sneaker raffles come in two key forms:

 - The online sneaker raffle: raffles for sneakers that take place on ecommerce sites.
 These raffles usually require customers to provide contact, delivery, and payment information ahead of time, then winners have the cost automatically deducted from their accounts and the sneakers shipped to them.